TongjiZhanglab/ChromBERT-tools/docs/source/commands/embed_regulator.rst

 -------------------

 ``--regulator``
-   Regulator names separated by semicolons, it will be converted to lowercase for better matching
+   Regulator names separated by semicolons, it will be converted to lowercase for better matching, such as "CTCF;MYC;TP53"

 ``--region``
    BED or CSV file specifying regions of interest or csv file with columns: chr, start, end